longturn/freeciv21/docs/glossary.rst

   HP
     Hit Point(s)

-    The amount of health a unit has avalable.
+    The amount of health a unit has available.
 When this goes to zero the unit is killed.

   LT
     Longturn